Evaluating Online Exercise and Sports Nutrition Information

 Stan Reents, PharmD

-During the first several months of 2017, the topic of “fake news” has come up frequently.
-Thus, this may be a good time to comment on the quality of exercise and sports nutrition information on the web.
+In 2017, “fake news” became a frequent topic.
+Thus, it's worthwhile to comment on the quality of exercise and sports nutrition information on the web.
 How can you identify high quality resources in these categories?

 THE INTERNET: BEWARE!